Red meat slaughterhouses: restraining, stunning and killing animals

 If you bleed an animal after simple stunning, you must wait for the bleeding to stop and at least:

-- 20 seconds for sheep, deer, pigs and goats
+- 20 seconds – sheep, deer, pigs and goats

-You have to confirm there are no signs of life before you can dress the animal.
+You must confirm there are no signs of life before you can dress the animal.